This blog post demonstrates how to set up a Zephyr project in a reproducible

 Actually this does 3 steps:

-- install west
+- install west if it isn’t yet available

-- install pyelftools (needed on Debian Bookworm, as the distro provided ones are too old)
+- install pyelftools (needed on Debian Bookworm, as the distro provided ones are

-- configure Zephyr via “
+too old) - configure Zephyr via “

 .west/config